olyism/oly-portfolio/README.md

 # Oly Su's portfolio

-Hello, world!
+Hello, world 👋!
 This is Oly Su's product designer portfolio.

+I'm a multidisciplinary product designer and developer with end-to-end experience from discovery to delivery.
+I've worked in a wide range of products across startup, enterprise, government, opensource and eCommerce.

+You can learn more about me by reading my [resume](./docs/resume.md).